eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-thing.md

 ---
-title: Things and Features
+title: Thing
-keywords: thing, feature
+keywords: entity, model, thing, feature
 tags: [model]
-permalink: basic-thingsfeatures.html
+permalink: basic-thing.html
 ---

 The versatile assets in IoT applications can be managed as Things.

 ## Thing